GoHorse GFX

 “solutions” proposed are to

-with tools such as
+automate managerial tasks with tools such as

-and other
+feedback forms, mood heatmaps and other

-automated tools that may generate graphical reports
+automated tools that may generate graphical reports for

-mass review
+mass review.

-Because of the graphical reports
+Because of the graphical reports the interest of

-changes from
+managers changes from

-taking care of the team and their well-being
+taking care of the team and their well-being to

-making sure the percentages are looking good
+making sure the percentages are looking good.
+Working with

-is not statistical analysis, you
+a team is not statistical analysis, you

 should really be worried about any deviation: if a